Define torts and give its essential elements?

 The term ‘tort’ has been derived from the Latin word ‘tortum’ which means to twist or to crook or a wrongful act rather an act which is not straight or lawful.

-The tort is completely based on the common law of England which is codified and to give also tort is a progressive law, so it is the very difficult certain definition of this word, but various eminent jurists defined the term tort in the following manner.
+Definition:- The tort is completely based on the common law of England which is codified and to give also tort is a progressive law, so it is a very difficult certain definition of this word, but various eminent jurists defined the term tort in the following manner.

 According to section 2(m) of the Indian limitation Act 1963,